yadsandy/selenium-java-framework/Readme.md

-# SeleniumAsiansFramework

-This is a selenium java framework based on MAC OS.
-For windows, you need to do the changes the path format in case of windows OS.
-Pre-requisites for MAC OS:
+# Web Automation Using Selenium & Java
+This project defines the automation of a  portal with selenium tool and java language

+## Prerequisites for the project

-1. Java >=8
+1. Java and set JAVA_HOME
-2. Eclipse
+2. Maven and set MAVEN_HOME
-3. TestNg
+3. IDE (preferred: IntelliJ)
-4. Maven

-Steps to execute the Suite:
-1. Import the project into the eclipse and resolve any error dependency if occurs.
+## Execution of Test Cases

-2. Open testng.xml and run it.
-It contains 2 Test Classes (Logiin and Register).
+1. Open testng.xml, update and run it.

-If you have any questions contact me on linkedIn https://www.linkedin.com/in/yadsandy/
+2. If you want to run using terminal use these commands:

+    * To run the test suite for chrome platform

+      `mvn clean test -Pchrome`
+    * To run the test suite for firefox platform

+      `mvn clean test -Pfirefox`
+    * To run the test suite for firefox platform

+      `mvn clean test -Pedge`